 Current Performance: The department's work participation rate measures how effectively people are able to enter the workforce and gain economic self-sufficiency.
-PHHS' goal is that Minnesota Family Investment Program (MFIP) and Diversionary Work Program (DWP) participants will meet or exceed the state's expectation of a work participation rate of 38.9%.
-The federal work participation rate has been raised to 50% this year.
-St. Louis County's work participation rate is 39.4%, with our 3-year Self Support Index at 67.70%.
+PHHS' goal is that MFIP and DWP participants will meet or exceed the state's expectation of a work participation rate of 38.9%.
+The 3 year Self-Support Index measures whether eligible adults are working an average of 30 or more hours per week or no longer receiving MFIP or DWP cash assistance during the quarter three years from a baseline quarter.
+The required performance range for St. Louis County is 65% - 69.5%.